lucy-schick/dff-2022/README.md

 -   Fish Passage - [Fish Data Submission Spreadsheet Template - V 2.0, January 20, 2020 (FDS_Template2021-01-28.xls)](https://www2.gov.bc.ca/gov/content/environment/plants-animals-ecosystems/fish/fish-and-fish-habitat-data-information/fish-data-submission/submit-fish-data#submitfish)

 At this point the forms are intended to be tidied using R scripts (currently housed in project specific repositories) and exported to csv for copy and paste into standardized submission templates that can be submitted to the province.
-However, there is currently more information gathered that can be used for custom reporting including climate change risk and maintenance issue risk assessment.
+However, there is currently more information gathered that can be used for custom reporting including road/stream crossing climate change risk and maintenance issue risk assessment.

 ## QGIS Projects to Sync and Serve on IOS and Android phones/tablets